giacomelli/BackupSharp/README.md

 #BackupSharp

-A C# library and command-line to backup your files from any source to any destination.
+A C# library and command-line to backup your items from any source to any destination.

 ##Sources & Destinations
 Bellow are the current available sources and destinations: